MicrosoftDocs/bot-docs/articles/channel-connect-facebook.md

 ---

 # Connect a bot to Facebook Messenger
 To learn more about developing for Facebook Messenger, see the [Messenger platform documentation](https://developers.facebook.com/docs/messenger-platform).
+You may wish to review Facebook's [pre-launch guidelines](https://developers.facebook.com/docs/messenger-platform/product-overview/launch#app_public), [quick start](https://developers.facebook.com/docs/messenger-platform/guides/quick-start), and [setup guide](https://developers.facebook.com/docs/messenger-platform/guides/setup).

 To configure a bot to communicate using Facebook Messenger, enable Facebook Messenger on a Facebook page and then connect the bot to the app.